-Weekly Nutrition advice
+Weekly Nutrition advice in Week 26

 - Eating fish is healthy and especially good during pregnancy.
 Women who consume a variety of fish end up having full term babies and babies with higher birth weights.
 This is important because the longer baby remains in the womb, the stronger and healthier it will be during delivery.